Soma Solar Power Station: Strategy 2

 The Gambia will build a 150 MW solar farm near the planned 250kV/30kV substation in Soma, to either upload power to stabilize the Gambian grid or for injection into the West African Power Pool or both, depending on conditions.
 The phased development of the solar farm will see the first 80 megawatts developed first, followed by the second phase of 70 megawatts developed about four years later.
 The design incorporates a battery energy storage system (BESS), in the 100MWh to 150MWh range.

 Developments

 The tender for a consultant or consortium of consultants went out in August 2021.
 The consultant(s) will carry out a feasibility study.
 The study will guide as to the selection of an independent power producer (IPP), who will sign power purchase agreements (PPAs) with NAWEC and WAPP.
-It is anticipated that once an IPP is selected and the PPAs signed, construction will take no more than 2 years at most.
+It is anticipated that once an IPP is selected and the PPAs are signed, construction will take no more than two years.